Louis345/JSFrameworks2022/projects/book-store/BookStoreProject.md

 While your grade is not determined on whether or not you follow these code quality tips, we encourage you to code to a professional standard.
 One of the goals of this project is to help you build a portfolio.
 Just like an interviewer will judge you on your attire, employers will judge you on the neatness of your code.

-- Your _README.md_ should be written in Markdown.
-It should also describe your project, explain the purpose of the project, give instructions on how to install and start both your project and the server and credit yourself as the author.
+- You should have README.md written in Markdown.
+It should explain the purpose of the project, give instructions on how to install and start your project and credit yourself as the author.
 Here are some resources on creating _README.md_ files:
   - [Make a README](https://www.makeareadme.com/)
   - [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - Add anything that should not be committed to your _.gitigore_ file.
 Your _node_modules_ and _build_ folder should be ignored.
 - Choose descriptive and specific names for React components, constants, functions and anything else that is named.
 - You must not leave any debugging statements in your code.
 Remove any `console.log()` statements from your code before committing.
 - Only have actual comments within comment tags.
 Do not commit code that you commented out for debugging purposes.
+- No errors should appear in the console.
 - Remove any components or code that is not being used.
 (This affects application load time as well as code quality.)
 - Use proper indentation.
 (Prettier can take care of this.)
-- There should not be any errors in the console.

 ## Project Submission

 You must create a new git repository for this project.
 Within your project, you will need to include a _package.json_ and _README.md_ file in the project root directory.
 All files must be included to install, build, and run your application.
 You are limited to Node.js packages.
 Instructions on how to install or start your application must be written in the _README.md_.
 While not required to do so, we suggest you write your _README.md_ in Markdown.

-Before the project is due, you must share a link to your GitHub repository to both on the instructors in Slack.
+Before the project is due, you must share a link to your GitHub repository and your hosted demo to both of your instructors in Slack.

+## Graduation and Project Showcase

+There will be a virtual graduation and networking ceremony.
+You will receive an email from CanCode Communities with more information about this as we get closer to the date.
+You will be ask present your project, so it should be ready to share by the project due date.
+CanCode Communities will also need the URL of the demo of your project to share with employers.

 ## Project Help